DavidVorick/CodeCommit/src/auto_workflow/UserSpecification.md

 prior to the relevant information being provided.
 The prompt templaates have already been created by the supervisor and exist within this module.

+In some cases, the LLM is called directly within the auto_workflow module.
+In other cases, the LLM is called via a committing_code API call.
+If the committing_code API is used, the context that gets created is passed in as the supervisor prompt, and then the response that is provided as output by the committing_code API call is parsed for the proper response.

 ### Phase 1

 1. self-consistent